philipstarkey/qtutils/README.md

   If you can't or don't want to provide attribution, please purchase a royalty-free license from http://p.yusukekamiyamane.com/

-* `Qt`: a PyQt5/PySide6 agnostic interface to Qt that allows you to write software using the PyQt5 API but have it run on either PyQt5 or PySide6.
+* `Qt`: a PyQt5/PySide6 agnostic interface to Qt that allows you to import qtutils.qt instead of PySide6 or PyQt5, and have your code run on both, with some convenience aliases to make it easier to write code that works with both libraries.
+Note that this is not a comprehensive abstraction layer like [QtPy](https://pypi.org/project/QtPy/) and your code will still need to be written in a way generally compatible with both libraries if you want to support both.

 * `outputbox`: a `QTextEdit` widget for displaying log/output text of an application, either by calling methods or by sending data to it over `zeromq`.

+* `fonts`: bundled fonts from the Ubuntu font family - call `qtutils.fonts.load_fonts()` after instantiating a `QApplication` to add them to the `Qt` font database and make them available to your application.

 ## Using icons with Qt designer